Drop The Mic Poetry Slam & Symposium

-May the art form of poetry be your outlet to express yourself, because your voice matters.
-Come out from the blanket of social media and make your way to the forefront.
-Use your words for enlightenment, healing, inspiration, and power.
-Spoken word gives you the platform to shine light on what is right and what is wrong.
-Use your art for activism.
+Poets use their words for enlightenment, healing, inspiration, and power.
+Spoken word gives artists the platform to shine light on what is right and what is wrong, to use art for activism.

-You have the opportunity to educate and bring awareness.
-Seize the moment.
-Take it to the next level in answering the call to action to move #FreedomForward at the 5th annual #NCRMDropTheMic Poetry Slam.
+Poets have the opportunity to educate, bring awareness, to seize the moment and take it to the next level in answering the call to action to move #FreedomForward at the 5th Annual DropTheMic Poetry Slam.

 It kicked off with a free Symposium on Friday, August 17, at the Museum with workshops on key components on mechanics, expression, branding and the impact the art has on the community.
-The workshops are open to anyone who is serious about enhancing their creativity and engagement as a poet, spoken word artist or community activist.
+The workshops were open to anyone who is serious about enhancing their creativity and engagement as a poet, spoken word artist or community activist.